RadiALo/java-ticket-app/README.md

 - Ticket
 - Order

-Each model has own repository to access from db and service for buisness logic.
+Each model has its own repository to access from the DB and service for business logic.

 There are all endpoints:
 - Authentication: